dm-medvedev/dataset-distillation/README.md

 # Dataset Distillation
-The code was forked from the [project](https://github.com/SsnL/dataset-distillation) and changed by [Dmitry Medvedev](https://github.com/dm-medvedev).
+The code was forked from the [initial project](https://github.com/SsnL/dataset-distillation) and changed by [Dmitry Medvedev](https://github.com/dm-medvedev).
+This project contains code of experiments for [courswork](https://github.com/dm-medvedev/dataset-distillation/blob/master/docs/presentation.pdf)

 ## Prerequisites